 FUIKPIViewinstances.
 It is typically added to

-FUIKPIView- An UIView that enables a developer to present
+FUIKPIView- A UIView that enables a developer to present “KPI” information in a formatted manner consistent with the SAP Fiori design language.

-FUITimelinePreviewView- An UIView contains a header and a collection view for showing an excerpt of your project’s milestones in a convenient linear visual presentation.
+FUITimelinePreviewView- A UIView contains a header and a collection view for showing an excerpt of your project’s milestones in a convenient linear visual presentation.

 FUIContactCell, and typical in